Types of Palm Trees

 Hardiness

 And not all palms are warm-weather plants, despite the common misconception.
-Some species tolerate cold temperatures, and a few types even thrive in temperatures down to negative degrees Fahrenheit, as well as in snow and ice conditions.
+Some species tolerate cold temperatures, and a few palm trees can thrive in temperatures down to negative degrees Fahrenheit, as well as in snow and ice conditions.

 Leaves